 Through Children’s Healthcare of Atlanta, our preventive cardiology program provides a complete range of services for kids with conditions that place them at risk for early cardiovascular disease, including heart attacks and strokes.
 We have preventive cardiologists and a cardiac nutritionists on staff to give children a better understanding of how to make changes in their life today for a healthier tomorrow.

-If you’re worried about your child’s cardiac health, it’s important to speak with a professional,” says Dr. Phelps.
+If you’re worried about your child’s cardiac health, it’s important to speak with a professional,” says Dr. Maloney.
 “While their condition may not be an emergent problem now, it is important that we all do what we can to prevent complications in the future.
 This usually involves making small but permanent improvements in your child’s lifestyle and setting realistic expectations.”

 In the event that the problem is severe, we can address that too and answer all the questions you have about your child’s condition and health.